metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 * Selecting 'kvm2' driver from user configuration (alternates: [none])
 ```

-In the same way as with the host, container images are pre-cached but in this case inside minikube local image repository.
+In the same way, as with the host, container images are pre-cached but in this case inside minikube local image repository.
 Notice that in this case the [Bare Metal operator](https://github.com/metal3-io/baremetal-operator/) (BMO) is also downloaded since it will run on minikube.
 The container location is defined by `BAREMETAL_OPERATOR_IMAGE`.
 In case you want to test new features or new fixes to the BMO, just change the value of the variable to match the location of the modified image:

 | **Name of the variable** | **Default value** |
 | BAREMETAL_OPERATOR_IMAGE | quay.io/metal3-io/baremetal-operator |